FAQs

 How do I check in items?

-You may also drop items in the outside drive-up drop box.
+There are both interior and exterior drop boxes to which you may return items.
 However, we do warn that any damage to audio or video tapes due to heat will be the responsibility of the patron.
+Thus, we encourage the return of audio/visual materials to interior drop boxes.

 How can I use Internet e-mail at the library?